collabscore/documents/case-music-infoset.md

 slurs are also required.
 Performances instructions (dynamics) can be of interest.
 The precise list of features of the MCI is to be determined.

+> The case of the *key signature* is interesting.
+In principle, knowing the alteration of each note is equivalent.
+However, the key
+> signature yields an implicit information on the global tonality of the music piece.
+Is this information useful for performance ?
+Can it
+> be inferred without an explicit coding?
+In a knowledge-based approach, should'nt we represent it as a first-class concept rather
+> than as a set of alterations?

 Consider now the reverse processs: transcription.
 From an audio signal we aim at producing the score.
 Obviously, there is not enough information in the audio file to infer the presentation elements listed above: page layout, staves, clefs, etc. However, the transcription process should be able to produce the MCI as suggested above: voices, and articulation aspects.